 Manchester has not had an in-town shelter since 2015.
 Until Covid's financial impact hit households, there had been a noticeable decrease in the number of homeless individuals visiting the MACC facility where the shelter was formerly located.
-Despite the shelter closing, MACC continues to offer a soup kitchen, food pantry and a thrift store - as well as counseling and other programs at their complex - to provide support and assistance to Manchester's homeless and at-risk populations.
+Despite the shelter closing, MACC continues to offer a soup kitchen, food pantry and a thrift store at their complex - as well as counseling, housing assistance and other programs - to provide support and assistance to Manchester's homeless and at-risk populations.